ekohe/wulin_master/README.md

 end
 ```

-In above example, `eager_loading` is set to `false` to make `PostGrid` not loading until selecting an author.
+In the example above, `eager_loading` is set to `false` to prevent `PostGrid` from loading until an author is selected.

-Sometimes, there is no master grid existing, but you still want to had the detail grid filtered by a given master id, in this case you can use `master_model` instead of `master_grid`.
+Sometimes, there is no existing master grid, but you still want to have the detail grid filtered by a given master id.
+In this case you can use `master_model` instead of `master_grid`.
 In fact, the two options both add a hidden column into detail grid in purpose of filtering, generally the column name is the foreign key name between the detail grid model and the master model.
-Let's make a little change of previous example and use `master_model` option:
+Let's make a small change in the previous example and use the `master_model` option:

 ```ruby
 # article_screen.rb